z5labs/battlebots/docs/content/gameplay/1v1-battles/bot-characteristics.md

 - **Health**: Your survivability pool (how much damage you can take)
 - **Defense**: Damage mitigation (makes each Health point more valuable)
-- **Mass**: Equipment weight (affects acceleration and mobility)
+- **Mass**: Equipment weight (affects acceleration, friction, and maximum speed)

-These stats interact to create diverse bot profiles.
+These stats interact to create diverse bot profiles through a physics-based system:
+- **Mobility-Survivability Tradeoff**: Heavy defensive equipment increases survivability but reduces movement speed
+- **Force-Based Physics**: Mass directly determines how effectively thrust translates to movement
+- **Terrain Dynamics**: Equipment Mass interacts with terrain friction to determine actual maximum speeds

 Your equipment choices (covered in [Equipment](equipment/)) determine your final stat allocation and Mass.

+For detailed movement physics, see [ADR-0007: Bot Movement Mechanics](/research_and_development/adrs/0007-bot-movement-mechanics/).

 Understanding these characteristics is essential for configuring effective bot loadouts and implementing smart combat logic.